Export BOLD observation model output

 Plot exploration results.

-For time series results: subplots for each parameter value.
-For scalar results: line plot or heatmap over parameter space.
+For time series results: subplots for each parameter value by default, or a single overlaid axis when overlay=True.
+For scalar results: line plot (1D) or filled-contour heatmap (2D), drawn into ax if given.

 slice